-Each year, about 750,000 teens aged 15–19 get pregnant and approximately 435,000 of them continue the pregnancy and give birth.
+In the U.S. each year, about 448,000 teens aged 15–19 get pregnant and approximately 193,000 of them continue the pregnancy and give birth.
 The United States has the highest teen birth rate out of comparable industrialized nations.
 And one-third of these teen moms are themselves the product of a teen pregnancy.

 Teenagers who are pregnant and give birth are at higher risk for many pregnancy-related complications.
 They are more likely to develop high blood pressure or preeclampsia and are also more likely to experience anemia (low red blood cell counts).
 Their risk of preterm delivery is also higher.
 Nutritionally, they are more likely to have a poorer diet and nutritional status.
 Having a baby who is too small or has a low birth weight is more common in adolescents as well.
 Teens are also more likely to smoke during pregnancy.

 Babies born to teen moms have more complications, too.
 They are more likely to be admitted to the hospital as children and are at a three-fold risk for neonatal death.
 Rates of developmental delay, behavioral problems, depression, substance abuse, and early sexual activity are higher in this group.
 Remember, their rates of teen pregnancy are much higher as well.

 These complications extend far beyond the medical realm.
 Teens are less likely to be compliant with prenatal care and may miss important opportunities for screening and counseling.
 They tend to be more socially isolated, have fewer educational and employment opportunities, and have higher rates of domestic violence.